The future of investing (looks very different)

 The effect of cheap money and the gamification of investing

 Cheap money rarely comes without unintended consequences.
 In this case, it appears to have resulted in what some people would call the “Robinhood-GameStop effect”.

 In early 2021, a group of individual – or retail – investors, who invested heavily using online broker Robinhood, coordinated through social media platforms like Reddit to buy shares in the games retailer. video besieged GameStop.
-When the stock price recovered, hedge funds, which had bet on the stock price falling, suffered heavy losses.
+When stock prices recovered, hedge funds, which had bet on falling stock prices, suffered heavy losses.
 Oddly, hardly anyone thought GameStop had a viable future, but the rally was real enough to wipe out billions of dollars in profits on Wall Street.
 So how did it go?

-“The low cost of capital drives a technology boom,” he says.
+“The low cost of capital drives a technology boom,” he said.
 On Wall Street, a multitude of capital investments reduce the cost of investing more each year.
 For a long time, there has been downward pressure on transaction costs dating back to the founding of investment firm Vanguard, which introduced low-cost mutual funds in the 1970s.
-Now many brokers offer their customers exchanges at zero or near zero cost.
-And in general, this has been a good thing for investors, at least until the pandemic.
+Now, many brokers offer their customers exchanges at zero or near zero cost.
+And in general, this has been a good thing for investors – at least until the pandemic.

 Zero-cost investing has led to what Sullivan calls the “gamification” of investing.

-Sullivan fears that the low costs will entice individuals into frequent transactions, and ultimately some naïve investors will suffer painful losses.
+Sullivan fears that the low costs will lure individuals into frequent transactions, and ultimately some naïve investors will suffer painful losses.
 “Gamification changes investment.
-It’s here to stay, and it’s dangerous, ”he said.
+He’s here to stay, and it’s dangerous, ”he said.

 Blockchain goes beyond Bitcoin, unleashes NFTs